tronprotocol/tips/tp/p2p/004-TCP-Connection-Policy.md

 ### Node Types

 #### `activeNodes`
 Specify through configuration file.
 Upon initiation, system will add `activeNodes` into `trustNodes` and try to build connections with them.
-If the connection with `activeNodes` fails, a retry will be launched in the next TCP cycle.
+If the connection fails, a retry will be launched in the next TCP cycle.

 #### `trustNodes`
 Specify through configuration file.
 System will skip all other verifying steps and create a connection right away upon receiving a request from `trustNodes`.
 More details refer to [Processing TCP connection requests](#processing-tcp-connection-requests).